AMalekB-Research/claims-evidence-upload-ux/README.md

 ---

-## Reflection

-The most valuable part of this project was learning to frame a user problem in business terms before touching Figma.
-The £24-38k annual cost estimate made the case for investment far more compelling than describing the user frustration alone.
-That combination — human insight backed by operational data — is what I want to bring to every research project.
+The most valuable lesson from this project was that being closest to the problem doesn't mean you automatically see the solution.
+It took stepping back from the daily operational noise, applying a research lens, and asking _why_ policyholders were behaving as they were — not just _that_ they were — before the solution became obvious.

+My psychology background made that shift natural.
+Combining it with UX methodology gave it structure.